-Challenges
+Challenges:

-The parent of a student affected by a media selection, or a District employee, may formally challenge the appropriateness of a media center selection by following the procedure outlined in this policy.
+The parent, legal guardian, person having lawful control of a student, or person acting in loco parentis of a student affected by a media selection, or a District employee may formally challenge the appropriateness of a media center selection by following the procedure outlined in this policy.
 The challenged material shall remain available throughout the challenge process.